Music and artificial intelligence: AIVA

 Created in February 2016, in Luxembourg, AIVA is a program that produces soundtracks for any type of media.
 The algorithms behind AIVA are based on deep learning architectures AIVA has also been used to compose a Rock track called On the Edge, as well as a pop tune Love Sick in collaboration with singer Taryn Southern, for the creation of her 2018 album "I am AI".

 Google Magenta

 Google's Magenta team has published several AI music applications and technical papers since their launch in 2016.
 In 2017 they released the NSynth algorithm and dataset, and an open source hardware musical instrument, designed to facilitate musicians in using the algorithm.
 The instrument was used by notable artists such as Grimes and YACHT in their albums.
 In 2018, they released a piano improvisation app called Piano Genie.
 This was later followed by Magenta Studio, a suite of 5 MIDI plugins that allow music producers to elaborate on existing music in their DAW.
-In 2023, their machine learning team published a technical paper on Github that described MusicLM, a private text-to-music generator developed.
+In 2023, their machine learning team published a technical paper on GitHub that described MusicLM, a private text-to-music generator which they'd developed.

 Riffusion

-Copyright
+Spike AI

+Spike AI is an AI-based audio plug-in, developed by Spike Stent in collaboration with his son Joshua Stent and friend Henry Ramsey, that analyzes tracks and provides suggestions to increase clarity and other aspects during mixing.
+Communication is done by using a chatbot trained on Spike Stent's personal data.
+The plug-in integrates into digital audio workstation.

+Musical applications

+Artificial intelligence can potentially impact how producers create music by giving reiterations of a track that follow a prompt given by the creator.
+These prompts allow the AI to follow a certain style that the artist is trying to go for.
+AI has also been seen in musical analysis where it has been used for feature extraction, pattern recognition, and musical recommendations.
+New tools that are powered by artificial intelligence have been made to help aid in generating original music compositions, like AIVA (Artificial Intelligence Virtual Artist) and Udio.
+This is done by giving an AI model data of already-existing music and having it analyze the data using deep learning techniques to generate music in many different genres, such as classical music or electronic music.